Black News Channel: Bankruptcy

 On March 25, 2022, it was reported that the channel would be shutting down imminently after Khan withdrew his funding following a failed attempt to sell the network.
 Live programming was discontinued at 5:00 p.m.
 Eastern Time that afternoon, with the remainder of that day's schedule being filled with taped programming, mainly involving the Supreme Court confirmation hearing of Ketanji Brown Jackson.
 As of March 26, BNC remained operational, carrying various other programs and films it has the rights to.

 On March 28, the network filed for Chapter 11 bankruptcy protection with the U.S. Bankruptcy Court for the Northern District of Florida.
 On May 9, Black News Channel resumed live programming, adding three hours of live news and commentary programs each weekday from 10:00 a.m. to 1:00 p.m.
 Eastern Time.

 Asset purchase by Entertainment Studios, merger into TheGrio TV

 On July 20, 2022, Byron Allen's Allen Media Group received approval from the Tallahassee-based U.S. Bankruptcy Court district to acquire Black News Channel from Khan for $11 million.
 The network's existing carriage was then merged into Allen's over-the-air network TheGrio, which occurred on August 1, 2022.
 Allen plans to add more news and commentary into TheGrio's schedule as part of the retransmission consent stipulations made in BNC's carriage contracts.

+In December 2022, Black News Channel converted their Chapter 11 case to a Chapter 7 bankruptcy liquidation.